biering/vueup/README.md

 #### Nuxt.js

-To use VueUp with [Nuxt.js](https://nuxtjs.org) do the following steps:
+To use VueUp with [Nuxt.js](https://nuxtjs.org) deploy the app with the `--spa` or `--s` flag to disable server-side rendering.
+For more information see [nuxtjs.org/guide/commands/](https://nuxtjs.org/guide/commands/).

+Otherwise, you can do the following steps:

 File `plugins/vueup.js`: